Some Comparison Results for First-Order Hamilton-Jacobi Equations and Second-Order Fully Nonlinear Parabolic Equations with Ventcell Boundary Conditions: Preliminaries

 As the title indicates it, we investigate the {\em local} properties of the Ventcell boundary condition and therefore we may assume without loss of generality that $\Omega=\{x_N>0\}$ and that we are in the case of \eqref{Eqn}-\eqref{Vbc-HS}.

-The first result concerns the ``regularity'' (in the sense of \cite{BCbook}) of sub and supersolutions in the case of Ventcell boundary conditions.
-To do so, we introduce the assumption implying either the normal coercivity of the nonlinearity in the case of a first-order equation or the normal strong ellipticity in the case of a second-order one.
+The first result is rather classical.
+However it contains two important pieces of information: on one hand, the result states that, under suitable condition, the sub and supersolutions properties can be extended up to the terminal time and, on the other hand, it proves the ``regularity'' (in the sense of \cite{BCbook}) of sub and supersolutions in the case of Ventcell boundary conditions.
+In order to obtain the regularity result, we use either the normal coercivity of the nonlinearity in the case of a first-order equation or the normal strong ellipticity in the case of a second-order one.